digirix/Apexsaas/Progress.md

 ### Finance Module Flow
 1. **Invoice Management:**
-   - Invoices are automatically generated from completed revenue tasks
+   - Invoices can be manually created or automatically generated from completed revenue tasks
-   - Invoice creation includes calculation of taxes and discounts
+   - Invoice creation includes calculation of taxes and discounts with automatic totaling of line items
    - Invoices follow a well-defined status workflow:
      - **Draft**: Initial state when an invoice is created
      - **Sent**: Invoice has been sent to the client